doitintl/SafeScrub/README.md

 1. Safe Scrub requires a JSON key file with credentials for a service account, rather than your logged-in user account.
     - This is designed to require the conscious choice of a role to use.
     - The service account should have a role with no write capabilities, like Project Viewer.
 (The base script-generation script does not need or use write capabilities.)
     - You could give a more limited role if you only want to delete resources of certain types.
-Safe Scrub keeps going if it cannot access some resources, as for example if the given GCP API is not enabled, or if the role of the service account does not have permissions to read these.
+Safe Scrub keeps going if it cannot access some resources, i as for example if the given GCP API is not enabled, or if the role of the service account does not have permissions to read these.
 1. Safe Scrub supports a `--filter` command line option so you can choose just the resources you want, filtering by label, name, creation date, and much more.
    - Run `gcloud topic filters` for full documentation.